-The Minnesota Democrat is likely to have a prominent role in the congressional response.
+Klobuchar is likely to have a prominent role in the congressional response.
 With the Democratic victories earlier this week in two Georgia special elections, her party is poised to take the narrowest of Senate majorities.
-That means she will ascend to the chair of the Senate Rules Committee, where she has previously served as ranking member.
+That means Klobuchar will ascend to the chair of the Senate Rules Committee, where she has previously served as ranking member.

 Klobuchar said multiple Senate committees are likely to be involved with investigating what occurred and revising Capitol safety protocols.
-Already, Senate Democratic Leader Chuck Schumer, soon to be majority leader, announced that he would fire the Senate's sergeant-a-arms in response to the breakdown in security.
+Already, Senate Democratic Leader Chuck Schumer, soon to be majority leader, announced that he will be terminating the Senate's sergeant at arms in response to the breakdown in security.

 Klobuchar's own experience on Wednesday is likely to be a guide as she and colleagues mount their response.

-As the ranking member on the Rules Committee, she was the Democratic lead in the debate over the certification of President-elect Joe Biden's Electoral College win.
-In her own remarks before the breach, she noted a quote often attributed to Founding Father Benjamin Franklin when he was asked about the form of the country's new government.
+As the ranking member on Rules, she was the Democratic lead in the debate over the certification of President-elect Joe Biden's Electoral College win.
+In her own speech before the breach, she noted, she had repeated a quote often attributed to Founding Father Benjamin Franklin, when asked the form of the country's new government.

 "A Republic, if we can keep it," Klobuchar said.

 Klobuchar praised the Senate staffer who had the presence of mind to grab several wooden boxes full of the actual electoral votes from the states.
-"They would have been destroyed if they'd stayed, and [Trump supporters] could have refuted the results," she said.
+"They would have been destroyed if they'd stayed, and they could have refuted the results," she said.

 For the next few hours, Klobuchar and colleagues from both parties sheltered in a room together.
 "We all watched Biden's speech," she recalled.
 She helped security officers call other senators who weren't in the chamber at the time, to make sure everyone was accounted for and safe.